-Why not have a go at creating your own Candomble drum.
+Why not have a go at creating your own Candombe drum.

 These are drums traditionally used in South America, especially Uruguay, and have their roots in African culture.

 We made ours from tin cans (be careful with any sharp edges), a balloon for the skin and decorated with bold, bright symbols and pictures inspired by the artwork of Carlos Paez Vilaro.

 They make a great sound!

 This online tutorial will talk you through how to make your own Candombe drum, step by step.

 Gong Hei Fat Choy!